Jojoman147/ApismelliferaVM/README.md

 # ApisVM
-This code is designed to evaluate bee wings according to the DAWINO methodology using 18 points on the forewing of Apis mellifera.
+This code is designed to evaluate bee wings according to the DAWINO methodology using 18 points on the forewing of Apis mellifera.(Version 1.0)
 This manual will guide you step-by-step on how to use the script for analyzing the front (Frontwing) and back (Backwing) wings, including calibration, saving results, and performing analyses.
 User manual is in Documentation file
 Patterns for wing dot placement are in the Images file.